Kyrgios court date pushed back another six weeks

-MELBOURNE : Australian tennis player Nick Kyrgios's court date relating to a common assault charge has been pushed back another six weeks, media reported on Friday.
+MELBOURNE: Australian tennis player Nick Kyrgios's court date relating to a common assault charge has been pushed back another six weeks, media reported on Friday (Aug 19) .

 Kyrgios was originally to appear three weeks ago but his lawyer requested an adjournment last month.